 The Property Advisor's Charity Champions engage their fellow employees with various charitable fundraising activities and donating clothes to the homeless.
-Employees are also encouraged to volunteer, receiving one day's paid leave for volunteering.
+Employees are also encouraged to volunteer, receiving one day a year.
 For the second year running, employees have volunteered with SHP, delivering Christmas presents to homeless people around London.